 Other Operational Services

 Payment service providers, offsite storage, confidential waste processors and mailing houses.

-These are currently E Learning courses, Psych Source services and some conference and event bookings.
+These are currently Online Communities, E Learning courses, Psych Source services and some conference and event bookings.

 Members of the Society that carry out work on behalf of the Society.

 You have a number of rights with regards to your personal data: